A look into the new Premium Grade Beretta SL3 in words and film

-The screen above me said my flight was on time, and after a two-and-a-half hour drive to the airport I needed that good news.
+The screen above me said my flight was on time, and after a 2 1/2 hour drive to the airport I needed that good news.
 It was winter in Boston and a storm had delayed just about every flight.
 International is always tricky, and as I stood in line to check my bags an email made quick work of my hopes.
-Flight canceled.

 My answer came in a crazy travel barrage that involved driving between airports in rental cars and all sorts of minor details that seemed daunting with a ticking clock going.
 But I made it.
 And as you can watch in the video, I got to experience 500 years of the Beretta tradition.

 The Beretta SL3 is sleek.
-In fact, I will never forget how Roberto Zarrillo who is charge of the Premium Business in Italy described the design as the flow of a pony tail in his thick accent.
-Take high-end Italian cars, apply it to shotguns and you land at Beretta Premium.
-Probably why their running video of the Beretta SL3 shows an Italian sports car— confused me a bit at first until I got my hands on one.
+In fact, I will never forget how Roberto Zarrillo, who is charge of the Premium Business in Italy, described the design as the flow of a ponytail in his thick accent.
+Take high-end Italian cars, apply it to shotguns, and you land at Beretta Premium.
+Probably why their running video of the Beretta SL3 shows an Italian sports car—it confused me a bit at first until I got my hands on one.

-The Beretta SL3 is a marriage of the cutting-edge technology Beretta is known for and the old world craftsmanship of handmade guns.
+The Beretta SL3 is a marriage of the cutting-edge technology Beretta is known for and the old-world craftsmanship of handmade guns.
 I think it is always necessary to point out the success and reliability of the Beretta 686 as a staple in a world of over-and-under shotguns.
-This shotgun is even worlds past that, which leads to the why and how.
+This shotgun is worlds past that, which leads to the why and how.

 Like all of Beretta’s over-and-unders, it is built with a mono-bloc barrel.
 It’s widely agreed upon that they make the best mono-bloc barrels in the world so there is something to say for that.
 At one point we sat in a boardroom and talked to an engineer who went through the science of how they reduced recoil in barrel design.
 Over my head, I’m not even going to try and repeat it.
 For the sake of my skillset and simplicity, I will say as someone who hates 12-gauges, it did not have much of a bite to it at all.

 Shotguns are like ice cream flavors: we all have our picks.
-And as a lover of side-by-sides I will say that although I shot this shotgun well, it is not on my wish list.
-Maybe if they had only had a 20-gauge or 28-gauge when I was there, they could have swayed me!
-Lately I have mused more on the idea of single shotguns that you will never have to replace, a shotgun that can be passed on and stand the test of time.
-This shotgun falls in that realm and carrying a price tag of $20,000, it makes sense that this is a legacy gun.
+And as a lover of side-by-sides shotguns I will say that, although I shot this shotgun well, it is not on my wish list.
+Maybe if they had only had a 20-gauge or 28-gauge when I was there, they could have swayed me.
+Lately, I have mused more on the idea of single shotguns that you will never have to replace, a shotgun that can be passed on and stand the test of time.
+This shotgun falls in that realm and, carrying a price tag of $20,000, it makes sense that this is a legacy gun.

-Eventually my trip came to an end.
+Eventually, my trip came to an end.
 My 72 hours exploring the Beretta SL3 had been more than I could have imagined.
-I had seen Roman ruins, the private Beretta museum, eaten good food, and of course enjoyed good Italian wine.
+I had seen Roman ruins, the private Beretta museum, ate good food, and, of course, enjoyed good Italian wine.
 And a part of me wishes I could take an SL3 for another spin back stateside in the grouse woods of the North Country.